RajeevRanjan5642/software-engineering/README.md

 # software-engineering

 ## What is Software Engineering ?
-- s/w engineering is the systematic approach to the design and development of s/w.
+- Software engineering is the systematic approach to the design and development of s/w.
 - Responsibilities of a s/w engineer include:
     - Designing, building, and maintaining s/w systems.
     - Writing and testing code.